paysuper/paysuper-docs/content/docs/vat.md

 {{< hint >}}
 If you prefer to think in terms of equations:

-Net VAT payment for each merchant = VAT(price you sold product for) - VAT(price you paid for product).
+Net VAT payment for each merchant = VAT(price you sold product for) - VAT(price you paid for the product).
 {{< /hint >}}

 The VAT due on any sale is a percentage of the sale price but from this the taxable person is entitled to deduct all the tax already paid at the preceding stage.